An abstract framework for heterogeneous coupling: stability, approximation and preconditioning: Introduction

 The aim of this paper is to provide a theoretical foundation for such approaches where heterogeneous large scale problems are solved using different highly optimized codes to handle the different subproblems.
-Therefore we study, in an abstract framework, with problem, subproblems and coupling that are not a priori associated to a physical space and model, a strategy which is agnostic to the different solvers, assuming only that they produce a sufficiently accurate approximation of their target quantities.
-Following an approach inspired by the widely used Finite Element Tearing and Interconnecting (FETI) method \cite{farhat1991method,FCR94,FMR94,LM97}, by formally solving the local problems, up to a possible non-trivial, but finite dimensional, kernel of the local operator, the system is reduced to a problem where only the unknowns playing the role of Lagrangian multipliers, enforcing the coupling between subproblems, are to be computed.
-While the FETI method was developed in the framework of conforming domain decomposition for PDEs, we believe a large class of other problems, including multiscale models \cite{BD98}, FEM/BEM coupling \cite{BF19}, or PDEs set on lower dimensional manifolds connected in a network, can benefit from it and from the related techniques developed to handle the resulting algebraic system.
+Therefore we study a strategy, agnostic to the different solvers and subproblems, in an abstract framework.
+The problem, the subproblems and coupling are not a priori associated to a physical space and model, and therefore a wide range of applications enter the framework.
+For the local solvers we only assume that they produce a sufficiently accurate approximation of {the coupling quantities}.
+Following an approach inspired by the widely used Finite Element Tearing and Interconnecting (FETI) method \cite{farhat1991method,FCR94,FMR94,LM97}, by formally solving the local problems, up to a possible non-trivial, but finite dimensional, kernel of the local operator, the system is reduced to a problem where only the unknowns enforcing the coupling between subproblems, that is the Lagrangian multipliers, are to be computed.
+While the FETI method was developed in the framework of conforming domain decomposition for PDEs, the analysis herein applies to a large class of other problems, including multiscale models \cite{BD98}, FEM/BEM coupling \cite{BF19}, or PDEs set on lower dimensional manifolds connected in a network.
+It also provides a roadmap to techniques for solution of the resulting algebraic system.